 Next in the box was a Universal Studios t-shirt that Penny had bought for me as a souvenir from her trip to Orlando in May 2011.
-To this day, I have not ever worn the shirt; also on said trip was one of her coworkers – the same man for whom she left me later that spring.
+To this day, I have not ever worn the shirt; also on said trip was one of her coworkers — the same man for whom she would leave me later that spring.

 Each article of clothing that was in the box was fairly rank from being stored in my grandmother’s basement the past two years.
 They’re still in decent condition, though, and I wish to restore them to my wardrobe.
 But, while some people may enjoy the smell of cellar musk, I think I’ll opt for a different scent.
 I plan on washing them and donning them once again — with the exception of the Universal shirt.

 At the base of the box lay miscellaneous pieces of memorabilia.
 I’ll discuss each item clockwise, starting from top left.
 First, we have a set of photo frames that would have been used to house the junior prom pictures of me and Penny.